anthonydiiorio/VE2HEW/content/posts/time-sync/index.md

 [Meinberg NTP](https://www.meinbergglobal.com/english/sw/ntp.htm) is an excellent free time synchronization software for Windows.
 It's super lightweight, consuming only 1 MB of RAM!

-In the installer, check `Create an initial configuration file with the following settings:` and select your country from the dropdown menu.
+In the installer, check `Create an initial configuration file with the following settings:` and select **Worldwide** from the dropdown menu.
+This will automatically select the best servers for you.

 You can customize the config file if you want to add your own list of servers.
 I suggest using the [NTP Pool](https://www.ntppool.org/en/)